Internet censorship in Singapore: Protection from Online Falsehoods and Manipulation Act (POFMA)

 In 2017, the Singaporean government said it was considering laws targeting online misinformation and fake news websites.
 In May 2019, Parliament approved the Protection from Online Falsehoods and Manipulation Act (POFMA), in which ministers are given powers to stop certain falsehoods from spreading through media and internet platforms.
-For example, articles can be declared to contain falsehoods and the publisher directed to insert a link to the ministry's reply and 'corrections' - alongside the said article.
+For example, articles can be declared to contain falsehoods and the publisher is directed to insert a link to the ministry's reply and 'corrections' - alongside the said article.
 Readers will still have access to the original article.
 Only in serious cases will offending articles be required to be taken down immediately.

 Individuals and organisations can appeal POFMA directives to the minister issuing them and then the courts, if their appeals are rejected.
 Google raised concerns that the law could hurt innovation, and rights groups said the government could use it to stifle online discussion.
 The law came into effect on 2 October 2019, and a few days later, The Online Citizen editor Terry Xu wrote a Facebook post saying the ruling could use POFMA to suppress whistleblower complaints during an election.
 The Ministry of Communications and Information disputed this post, saying appointed senior civil servants would enforce POFMA during election periods.